selfdriven-foundation/selfdriven-ai/docs/pages/situational-awareness-framework-organisations.md

 ---

-## 2. Transitional Mindset — "Human + Machine Collaboration"
+## 2. Transitional — "Human + Machine Collaboration"
 > "We decide with the machine, not just through it."

 ### Mindset Characteristics